manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 * A realistic delay might be on the order of 100 milliseconds.
 A latency of 150ms was added to increase stability.
 * The delay was added to the Kinematic Model and passed to MPC routine.
 The code for this is found in main.cpp (Lines 137 - 143)

-### Rubric Point - Model Predictive Control with Latency :

-** A polynomial is fitted to waypoints.
-If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described. **